Program Information

 Teaching Responsibilities

 There are several opportunities for clinical pathology residents to gain experience teaching.
-Residents assist in teaching and laboratories for CVM clinical pathology courses offered to second-, third- and fourth-year veterinary students; instruct fourth-year veterinary students during their clinical pathology clerkship with the UFVH clinical pathology service; deliver lectures during the didactic portion of core and elective clinical pathology courses; and instruct interns and residents from other services during their required rotations with the clinical pathology service.
+Residents assist in teaching and laboratories for CVM clinical pathology courses offered to second-, third- and fourth-year veterinary students; instruct fourth-year veterinary students during their clinical pathology clerkship; deliver lectures during the didactic portion of core and elective clinical pathology courses; and instruct specialty interns and residents from other services during their required rotations with the clinical pathology service.

 Research Opportunities and Graduate Studies

-All UFVH residents are required to develop and carry out a small resident research project.
-The resident coordinator can assist in finding a suitable mentor and project.
+All UFVH residents are required to develop and carry out a resident research project of manageable scope.
 Competitive internal funding is available to residents who apply.
 While this is not a combined residency-graduate study program, residents may, on a case by case basis, opt to pursue MS or PhD degrees before or after the residency through the UF graduate school, to which they must apply separately.
-Residents may begin their MS/PhD research project while completing clinical pathology residency training.

 Residency Certificate Requirements